 The QRP station consists of an Oak Hills Research single band (20 meters) CW transceiver.
 Home brew solid state linear amplifiers at 70 and 140 w give the QRP exciter a boost when needed.
 Two meter and 70 centimeter operation is provided by Yaesu and Alinco transceivers.

-The small yard and close-in house limit the HF antenna farm to a G5 Junior (40 - 10 m), an E-W aligned "inverted-V" G5 Junior, a 26 ft capacity top-hatted vertical (40-10 m), and a 20 m vertically polarized rectangular loop.
-For 6 meter operation, there is an extended double zepp and a homebrew Moxon array.
+The small yard and close-in house limit the HF antenna farm to a N-S aligned G5 Junior (40 - 10 m), an E-W aligned "inverted-V" G5 Junior, a 26 ft capacity top-hatted vertical (40-10 m), and a 40 m horizontally polarized rectangular loop.
+For 6 meter operation, there is a homebrew Moxon array.
 Ground plane, colinear and J-pole antennas round out the farm for VHF/UHF operation.